lvplay2/isle-fix/README.md

 This project uses the [CMake](https://cmake.org/) build system, which allows for a high degree of versatility regarding compilers and development environments.

 These instructions will outline how to compile this repository using Visual C++ 4.2 (the compiler that LEGO Island used).
-If you wish, you can try using other compilers like the modern MSVC, Clang or GCC, but this is at your own risk and won't be covered in this guide.
+If you wish, you can try using other compilers, but this is at your own risk and won't be covered in this guide.

 #### Prerequisites